 A wasp can sting many times.
-They do not leave a sting like bees do, so it is not possible to remove the venom once a person has been stung.
+They do not leave a sting like bees do, so it is

 In areas with wasps, many people get stung more than once.
 Therefore, move away from the area quickly and calmly before beginning treatment.